"Montréal's winter magic really begins around June — a great time to plan ahead. Immerse yourself in a blend of modern culture and local traditions."

 Why Visit Montréal?

-Montréal charms as North America's Paris where French language dominates cobblestone streets, Notre-Dame Basilica's neo-Gothic interior glows with blue and gold, and smoked meat sandwiches at Schwartz's Deli (since 1928) debate superiority with St-Viateur's wood-fired Montreal bagels.
-Canada's second city (1.8 million in city, 4.3 million metro) pulses with European sophistication and North American energy—bilingual French/English signs, summer festivals nearly weekly, and a long history of LGBTQ+ activism, including electing Canada's first openly gay city councillor in 1986.
-Old Montreal (Vieux-Montréal) preserves 17th-century New France charm: cobbled streets beneath Notre-Dame's jewel-box interior (where Céline Dion married), Place Jacques-Cartier's street performers and restaurants, and Old Port's waterfront transformed into parks and zip lines.
+Montréal charms as North America's Paris where French language dominates atmospheric cobblestone streets, Notre-Dame Basilica's breathtaking neo-Gothic interior glows with ethereal blue and gold vaulting, and legendary smoked meat sandwiches at Schwartz's Deli (since 1928, CAD $12–$18) compete for supremacy with St-Viateur's addictive wood-fired Montréal bagels creating Canada's most distinctive food culture.
+Canada's vibrant second city (1.8 million city, 4.3 million metro) uniquely pulses with European sophistication blended with North American energy and scale—bilingual French/English signs throughout, nearly weekly summer festivals creating constant celebration, progressive politics including electing Raymond Blain in 1986—one of Canada's first openly gay city councillors and long credited as the country's first openly gay elected official, and that quintessentially Québécois blend of French joie de vivre and New World informality.
+The enchanting Old Montréal (Vieux-Montréal) meticulously preserves 17th-century New France colonial charm: narrow cobbled streets lined with bistros beneath Notre-Dame's jewel-box interior (around C$16 entry for adults, where Céline Dion famously married), Place Jacques-Cartier's talented street performers and terrace restaurants, and revitalized Old Port's waterfront transformed from industrial docks into parks, bike paths, seasonal zip lines, and summer festivals.

 What to Do